Wellbeing Services

 • Mental health

-• Child safety concerns
+• Child safety concerns e.g. Family violence

-• Suicidal Ideation
+• Suicidal ideation and self-harm.

 The Wellness Centre

-This on-site purpose-built facility offers a safe and inviting environment for students to seek help and access support services, i.e. counsellors, psychologists, social workers, doctors, health promotion nurse and other allied health professionals.
+This on-site purpose-built facility offers a safe and inviting environment for students to seek help and access support services, i.e. counsellors, psychologists, social workers, doctors, health promotion nurse, and other allied health professionals.

 The Wellness Centre is aligned with the Department of Education’s approach to improving student outcomes by using a ‘student centred’ approach and improving accessibility, by bringing services within the gates of the school.